Book review: Corporate Kindergarten

 To me, the link between playing and happiness at work is immediately obvious.
 Playing makes you happy, but you also need to be happy to play.
 To take a game seriously, requires a level of attention and a willingness to let go that is much easier to achieve if you’re happy with yourself and your surroundings.
 Conversely, playing makes you happy.
 It allows you to use parts of your self which might otherwise lie dormant, and to interact with your fellow players in an informal, fun and spontaneous way.
 So stop reading, and go play!

-One thought on “Book review: Corporate Kindergarten”
+One response to “Book review: Corporate Kindergarten”